YangChuantongStarry/Uptick-KB/WHITEPAPER_Tokenomics.md

 **[Ecosystem Development**: 47.5%**]**

-- Value exchange with strategic interchain partners
+1. Value exchange with strategic interchain partners

-- Performance-based incentive for ecosystem application builders and end users (app dev and ops mining)
+1. Performance-based incentive for ecosystem application builders and end users (app dev and ops mining)

-- Awards for outstanding partners
+1. Awards for outstanding partners

-- Incentives for NFT pledge and loan
+1. Incentives for NFT pledge and loan

-- Interchain DeFi farming
+1. Interchain DeFi farming

-- Incentive and awards to Uptick DAO participants and activities
+1. Incentive and awards to Uptick DAO participants and activities

-- More
+1. More

 **[Airdrop**: 2.5%**]**

 The goal for this airdrop is to support the long-term success of Uptick Network and its core ecosystem partners and users.
 It includes but is not limited to the following categories:

-- Media and marketing contributors
+1. Media and marketing contributors

-- Testnet validator & governance contributors (inc Testnet 1.0 & Testnet 2.0)
+1. Testnet validator & governance contributors (inc Testnet 1.0 & Testnet 2.0)

-- Testnet marketplace contributors (inc Testnet 1.0 & Testnet 2.0)
+1. Testnet marketplace contributors (inc Testnet 1.0 & Testnet 2.0)

-- Uptick's IRISnet marketplace contributors
+1. Uptick's IRISnet marketplace contributors

-- Uptick's Loopring marketplace contributors
+1. Uptick's Loopring marketplace contributors

-- Cosmos Hub $ATOM token holders that meet certain requirement
+1. Cosmos Hub $ATOM token holders that meet certain requirement

-- IRISnet Hub $IRIS token holders that meet certain requirement
+1. IRISnet Hub $IRIS token holders that meet certain requirement

-- IRISnet Governance | Supporters of Uptick-related proposals
+1. IRISnet Governance | Supporters of Uptick-related proposals

-- Other platforms, applications and communities that support Uptick project
+1. Other platforms, applications and communities that support the Uptick project

 The distribution of the airdrop will occur in stages, rather than all at once on genesis launch day.
 Additionally, certain categories of the airdrop will follow a vesting schedule.